 As set forth in our Diversity and Inclusion Policy and our Nominating & Governance Committee Charter, we view diversity broadly to include diversity of backgrounds, skills and viewpoints as well as traditional diversity concepts such as race, gender, national origin, religion or sexual orientation or identity.
-In 2022, we amended our Diversity and Inclusion Policy and our Nominating and Governance Committee Charter to require that each pool of candidates to be considered to fill a vacancy on the Board shall include at least one individual who would be considered diverse based on traditional diversity concepts.
+Our Diversity and Inclusion Policy and our Nominating and Governance Committee Charter require that each pool of candidates to be considered to fill a vacancy on the Board shall include at least one individual who would be considered diverse based on traditional diversity concepts.

-Pursuant to our Diversity and Inclusion Policy, we expect recruiters to continue to provide us with a diverse pool of candidates, and our hiring process considers the value of diversity.
-We monitor employee metrics in areas such as gender and ethnicity.
+We also consider the value of diversity in our hiring process.
+Our outside recruiters are asked to review our Diversity and Inclusion Policy and implement practices that align with it, including providing us with a diverse pool of employee candidates.
+We monitor employee metrics in areas such as gender, age and ethnicity.

-In January 2022, Yvette K. Schultz was promoted to be an executive officer, to serve as our Chief Compliance Officer, Senior Vice President-Legal, General Counsel and Secretary.
-We have also recently promoted several other women to be officers, including to serve as Chief Accounting Officer and Senior Vice President-Accounting, Senior Vice President-Operations, Senior Vice President-Geology and Vice President-Production.
+In recent years, we have promoted a number of women to senior management roles, including Chief Compliance Officer, Senior Vice President-Legal, General Counsel, Corporate Secretary, Chief Accounting Officer and Senior Vice President-Accounting, Senior Vice President-Geology and Vice President-Production.
+In 2022, over one-third of our newly hired employees at Antero Midstream and Antero Resources identified as diverse.

-As of December 31, 2021:
+As of December 31, 2022: